waggle-sensor/eWaggle/examples/messaging/README.md

-# Test Messenger
+# Example - Messaging

-Echos random array bytes to confirm that end-to-end messaging is working.
+This examples shows how to use the basic messaging API by implementing a mocked up request and response system.